|Dietetic Technician Advanced|

 Read DT Program Handbook.

-Application Packets will be accepted by mail only from February 1, 2015 through June 15, 2015 for entrance to the fall 2015 semester.
+Applications are accepted once a year for Fall semester entry into the DT Program.
+Application Packets will be accepted by mail only from February 1st through June 15th.
 Faxed or emailed applications will not be considered.
-Notification letters will be mailed on or before July 6, 2015.
+Notification letters will be mailed on or before July 6th.
 All documents must be complete and typed.
-Incomplete application packets will not be considered.
 No documents will be returned.

 Enrollment is limited and the selective admission process is highly competitive.
 Students must meet the admission requirements of the program and those required for admission to Central Arizona College.